Garage Door Wire Broke

 • Ensures balanced wear

-• Address minor issues promptly before they become major failures
+• Address minor issues promptly before they become major failures4

 When to Call a Professional